 Materials needed for rustic twine wrapped candy cane ornaments

 - Plastic candy canes!
-I got some as an inexpensive add on item with Amazon Prime.
-It doesn’t matter what color they are because you’ll be covering them up!
+It doesn't matter what color they are because you'll be covering them up!

 - Twine.
 I experimented with different types of twine and I found that fairly narrow twine, but not the super narrow, smooth hemp cord you use to make bracelets, works best.
 Unless your candy canes are oversized, thicker twine is more difficult to use.
 I imagine baker's twine would be pretty cute, too!